tkerola/matrix_calculus/README.md

 print dX # Canonical form
 ```

-The canonical form can consequently be directly used in an optimization library such as [CVXPY](http://www.cvxpy.org/en/latest/).
+The canonical form can consequently be directly used with an
+optimization method such as L-BFGS.

 See also `test.py`.